 The Cato column states that “BLS data shows that a federal employee is more than 8 times less likely to quit than a private sector employee.
 We’ve argued that this indicates that federal employees recognize that the generous combination of wages, benefits and job security is hard to match in the private sector, so they stay put.”

 The author also agrees with OPM director Barry that there is an “apples and oranges” comparison but sees this in a different light.
 “What’s a federal employee worth?
 How does one measure a government employee’s production?
 Government isn’t subject to market disciplines.
 It can’t go out of business.
 It has no competitor.
 It doesn’t need to earn a profit or even break even.
 It doesn’t receive its revenue from voluntary transactions – its revenues are obtained via taxation, which is paid by individuals under compulsion and force.”
-(See Federal vs. Private Pay: A Response to OPM Director John Berry)

 The reality is that the controversy is going to continue, at least in the short term.